HL7/US-Core/input/pagecontent/index.md

 - [X] Add note to balloters whether want custom summaries
 - [ ] QA
      - [ ] review applied trackers
-     - [ ] warnings on name and description waiting for Sushi to implement see [Zulip](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/Adding.20Description.20for.20Examples.20to.20ImplementationGuide.20-.20how)
+     - [X] warnings on name and description waiting for Sushi to implement see [Zulip](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/Adding.20Description.20for.20Examples.20to.20ImplementationGuide.20-.20how)
-     - [ ] bad links as a result of template migration
+     - [ ] bad #search links as a result of template migration
      - [ ] errors
      - [ ] fix bad markdown in SPs
      - [ ] read through for typos and grammar